zacharyw/nuxt-rails-docker-boilerplate/README.md

-# Nuxt, Rails 5, and Docker boilerplate
+# Nuxt, Rails, and Docker boilerplate

 This project contains all you need to start developing web apps using [Vue.js](https://vuejs.org/)/[Nuxt.js](https://nuxtjs.org/) on the front end, and [Rails](https://rubyonrails.org/) in API mode as the back end.